 Great Barrier Reef tourist numbers

-Graphing of the long-term trend of tourism in the marine park does not include standalone coral viewing activities and scenic flights as this data has only been collected in recent years.
-For the year ending December 2012 visitation to the marine park, not including these activities, was 1.73 million visitor days.
+Graphing of the long-term trend of tourism in the Marine Park does not include standalone coral viewing activities and scenic flights as this data has only been collected in recent years.
+For the year ending December 2014, visitation to the Marine Park, not including these activities, was 1.88 million visitor days.

 - Entire Great Barrier Reef Marine Park